Ricardosgeral/relier/README.md

 ![zeroing](Nextion/GUI/Zeroing_explain.png)

-Please note that, for the future tests, it will be necessary to do 'zeroing' process again (if desired).
+Attention that, for the future tests, it will be necessary to do 'zeroing' process again (if desired).
 That is, the zero shift (*z*) history is not remembered by the acquisition system.

 When you consider that the analog sensors are conveniently calibrated, you can press the *back blue button* (top-right),